Skyscanner/argo-rollouts/fork-cli/INTERNAL_CONTRIB.md

    - In CI mode, it will tell you to run the command locally
    - Follow instructions to fix conflicts and continue

-3. **Create a PR to upstream ArgoCD**:
+3. **Create a PR to upstream argo-rollouts**:
    - Push the proposal branch: `git push origin skyscanner-contrib/proposal/proposal-name`
-   - Create PR to `argoproj/argo-cd:master` from the proposal branch
+   - Create PR to `argoproj/argo-rollouts:master` from the proposal branch
    - Reference the related issue number (e.g., "Fixes #123")
    - Provide clear description of changes